 The IALA toolbox

-For supporting risk assessment, IALA suggests the use of a number of supportive tools: Ports and Waterways Safety Assessment (PAWSA), IALA Waterway Risk Assessment Program (IWRAP), Simplified IALA Risk Assessment method (SIRA), and simulation.
+For supporting risk assessment, IALA suggests the use of a number of supportive tools: Ports and Waterways Safety Assessment (PAWSA), IALA Waterway Risk Assessment Program (IWRAP), Simplified IALA Risk Assessment method (SIRA), and navigational simulation.
 These are described in more detail below.
 Some tools may be characterised as ‘quantitative’ when they result in numeric risk figures, whereas a tool that produces results in terms of acceptability may be called qualitative.
 However, it can be argued that no numerical result can be accepted as ‘the truth’ but instead is a starting point for expert evaluation.

 PAWSA mkii